 By George W. Chapman

 The number of physicians in private practice continues to decline.
 According to an AMA survey of 3,500 physicians, 49% responded they were in private practice.
 This is down from 54% in 2018.
 It is the first time the number has fallen below 50% and the trend will most likely continue.
 Younger physicians and recent grads show a preference or proclivity for employment, eschewing private practice altogether throughout their careers.
 Employment options for physicians are numerous, including: hospital systems, federally sponsored clinics, independent urgent care practices and national chains like CVS, Walgreens and Walmart expanding into primary care.
+Also, if you wish to know ‘do salaried employees get overtime‘, then you can get the best answer for it, here!
 Baby boomer physicians, at or approaching retirement, are more apt to sell their practices to hospitals systems as their exit strategy because younger physicians show little interest in buying into private practice.
 Competition from better financed large hospital systems and corporations, increasing overhead costs and ever-changing reimbursement and regulations, have contributed to the virtual surrender of private practice.

 Drug Ads: $147 Million in April